Rules and Regulations Governing Nuisance Wildlife Control Specialist

 a.Permittees may only take or attempt to take nuisance animals by the following means:

 (AA)Any trap type as authorized for use under the most current Hunting and Trapping Regulations adopted pursuant to R.I.
 Gen. Laws §§ 20-1-2; 20-1-4; 20-1-8; 20-1-12; and 20-1-13; and R.I.
 Gen. Laws Chapters 42-17.1; 20-15; and 20-18, and in accordance with Chapter 42-35, Administrative Procedures Act, or as otherwise permitted by Rhode Island General Law.

 (BB)Common mouse or rat traps and glue boards for small mammals.

 (CC)Other allowable methods include: shooting with a firearm when in accordance with all state and local laws, hand nets, hand capture, and noose poles.
-Also fumigant cartridges for the control of woodchucks, and approved rodenticides to control rats and mice when in accordance with provisions of a current Rhode Island commercial Category 7d (Vertebrate) pesticide applicators license ( of this Title).
+Also fumigant cartridges for the control of woodchucks, and approved rodenticides to control rats and mice when in accordance with provisions of a current Rhode Island commercial Category 7d (Vertebrate) pesticide applicators license (Part 40-15-2 of this Title).

 (AA)Pigeon, starling, and sparrow-type cage traps.

-(BB)The use of nontoxic and toxic repellents that are registered for use in Rhode Island may be used to control pigeons, starling, English sparrow, or other bird species for which a federal depredation permit has been issued, in accordance with provisions of a current Rhode Island commercial Category 7d (Vertebrate) pesticide applicator license ( of this Title).
+(BB)The use of nontoxic and toxic repellents that are registered for use in Rhode Island may be used to control pigeons, starling, English sparrow, or other bird species for which a federal depredation permit has been issued, in accordance with provisions of a current Rhode Island commercial Category 7d (Vertebrate) pesticide applicator license (Part 40-15-2 of this Title).